neuronets/nobrainer/README.md

 Please see the command-line help message for a description of these options.
 Explanations of the less intuitive options are provided below.

 - `--model-opts`: model-specific options, which can be found in the model `__init__` signatures.
 This must be in JSON format.
+- `--model-dir`: the directory in which to save model checkpoints.
+These checkpoints can be used later for inference and to create a `.pb` model file.
 - `--multi-gpu`: if specified, train across all available GPUs.
 The batch will be split evenly across the GPUs.
 For example, if 8 GPUs are available and a batch of 8 is specified, each GPU receives a batch of size 1.
 - `--prefetch`: prepare this many full volumes while training is going on.
 This can be especially useful when applying multiple augmentations, as each augmentation takes time.
 - `--volume-shape`: shape of feature and label volumes.